Ira Einhorn: Extradition

-In 1997, Einhorn was arrested in Champagne-Mouton, France, where he had been living under the name "Eugène Mallon".
-The extradition process, however, proved more complex than initially envisioned.
+In 1997, Einhorn was arrested in Champagne-Mouton, France, where he had been living under the name "Eugène Mallon" and incarcerated for about six months at the local Gradignan jail before he was placed under a loose form of house arrest.
+The extradition process proved more complex than initially envisioned.
 Under the extradition treaty between France and the United States, either country may refuse extradition under certain circumstances, and Einhorn used multiple avenues to avoid extradition.

 Although Einhorn was not sentenced to death, his defense attorneys argued that he would face the death penalty if he were returned to the United States.
 France, like many countries that have abolished the death penalty, does not extradite defendants to jurisdictions that retain the death penalty without assurance that it will be neither sought nor applied.
 Pennsylvania authorities pointed out that when the murder occurred, the state did not practice the death penalty and so Einhorn could not be executed because the state and federal constitutions forbid ex post facto law.
 Einhorn's next strategy involved French law and the European Court of Human Rights, which require a new trial when the defendant was tried in absentia and unable to present his defense.
 On this basis, the court of appeals of Bordeaux rejected the extradition request.